“National Discipline: The Key to our Future”

 With a soaring birth rate, the prospects for a continued economic development are considerably diminished.
 Indeed, there is a strong possibility that the gains which we have carefully built up over the years may be cancelled by a continuing population explosion.

-Assuming that there will be no decline in the birth rate, the critical areas will be the supply of food, employment and education.
-Just to maintain present standards, the Philippines will need during the decade a 40 per cent increase in food production and similar percentage increases in schools and job opportunities.
+Assuming that there will be no decline in the birth rate, the critical areas will be the supply of food, employment, and education.
+Just to maintain present standards, the Philippines will need, during the decade, a 40% increase in food production and similar percentage increases in schools and job opportunities.

 The financial outlay required for these heavy investments, not to speak of equally heavy investments in expanded social and allied services, will inevitably eat away the total capital needed for development.